South Jersey Construction Accident Injury Attorney

 - Independent contractors – the prime contractor, construction constructor and subcontractor

-- The employer may be liable to non-employees.
+- The employer may be liable to nonemployees.

-Contact the NJ and PA Construction Accident Lawyers at Garber Law Today
+Contact Our Construction Accident Lawyers Today

 If you’ve been hurt because of a construction accident or because of any accident, contact a personal injury lawyer at Garber Law today to make an appointment for a free initial consultation.
 We have evening and weekend appointments available and will also make off-site and hospital visits.
-Contact us online or call us at 856-282-0398 in Camden County, New Jersey or in Philadelphia at 866-556-2962.
-We try cases in New Jersey including Trenton, Mercer County, and Burlington County.
-We also try cases in Pennsylvania including Philadelphia, Bucks County, Montgomery County, Delaware County and Chester County.